Latent Causal Socioeconomic Health Index: Discussion and future work

-Lastly, formal inference that allows us to identify which metrics are crucial in reflecting the health of a country may be of interest.
-To do so, we would consider modeling the metric effects as proportions that sum to 1, resulting in a type of variable/model selection framework.
+Also of interest may be formal inference that allows us to identify which metrics are crucial in reflecting the health of a country.
+To do so, we would consider modeling the health loadings as proportions that sum to 1, resulting in a type of variable/model selection framework.
 The implication of such a parameterization is the reduction in any modeler-induced selection bias due to choosing variables that are \textit{a priori} perceived as being important in reflecting a country's health.